-Instead of tacking each piece in place one by one, they decided to go the box route of pre-building each box to be nice and flat, and then tacking it to the wall.
+Instead of tacking each piece in place one by one, they decided to go the box route of pre-building each box to be nice and flat, and then tacking it to the wall with brad nails.
+Genius!

-And then tacking them into place with a nail gun (which conveniently needed a hose replacement right before the project began… isn’t that how it always goes?)…
+And then tacked them into place with a brad nailer (which conveniently needed a hose replacement right before the project began… isn’t that how it always goes?)…

-And then me with my favorite pun resource and cover all of the seams.
-I know, I know – caulk shrinks (I use the kind that say it doesn’t shrink, but I’ve heard it still does), and I should use putty for the holes… but when I have the choice between the two, I’m a caulk girl.
+And then I ran back over all of the seams with more caulk lines.
+I know, I know – caulk shrinks (I use the kind that say it doesn’t shrink, but I’ve heard it still does), and I should use putty for the nail holes… but when I have the choice between the two, I’m a caulk girl.
 Me likey the caulk, I guess is what I’m saying.
 (So.
 Many.
 Jokes.)

 So, that’s how we go from this:

 In one day!
 But my superhero duo aren’t done yet.
 We’ve got more work yet to do & more pictures to share.
 I’m going to write up a separate post about the moulding near the dining room window (we ran into a couple of challenges with outlets and such, so I’ll tell you how we worked around them).
 And as I’ve just found out on Monday, more classes to attend (my mini-mester starts this week and not next week like the school schedule first posted – yikes!).
 Stay tuned!

 Love it!!!.
 Can’t wait to see it with paint and furniture.
 It is going to be so beautiful.
 Good job and your superhero duo is amazing.